Gabriel Stolzenberg

-Gabriel Stolzenberg (Brooklyn, 1937 – Watertown, Massachusetts, 2019) was an American mathematician who taught at various academic institutions.
+Gabriel Stolzenberg (Brooklyn, New York, 1937 – Watertown, Massachusetts, 2019) was an American mathematician who taught at various academic institutions.

 Early years and education

-Stolzenberg was born in Brooklyn, New York to Aba Stolzenberg (1905–1966), a Yiddish poet, and Bluma aka Florence Stolzenberg.
-His father, Aba, and other Yiddish artists would often gather around poet Zishe Landau.
-His elder sister, Ethel, participated in a social club created in 1938 by young Jewish girls in Crown Heights, called Faithful Friends Forever Club.
-She went on to receive a Ph.D. in Biophysics from Yale University, while, later, she and her husband, Irwin Tessman, were members of the biological sciences faculty at Purdue.
+Stolzenberg was born in Brooklyn, New York to Aba Stolzenberg (1905–1966), a Yiddish poet, and Florence Stolzenberg, also known as Bluma.
+His father and other Yiddish artists would often gather around poet Zishe Landau.
+His elder sister, Ethel, participated in a social club for young Jewish girls in Crown Heights, called Faithful Friends Forever Club.
+This club was established around 1938.
+Ethel went on to receive a Ph.D. in Biophysics from Yale University.
+Later, she and her husband, Irwin Tessman, were inducted as members of the biological sciences faculty at Purdue.

-Stolzenberg attended Stuyvesant High School and then, at the age of sixteen, went to Israel where he joined a kibbutz for one year.
+Stolzenberg attended Stuyvesant High School.
+At the age of sixteen, he went to Israel, where he joined a kibbutz for one year.
 Returning to the States, he entered Columbia University on a Ford Foundation scholarship to study Mathematics.
 He graduated in 1958 and went on to receive his Ph.D. in Mathematics from the Massachusetts Institute of Technology in 1961.

 Teaching

-Stolzewnberg was Benjamin Peirce Instructor at Harvard, and also taught at Brown and various northeastern institutions, such as Boston University, having also held visiting positions at Berkeley and in Paris.
+Stolzenberg was Benjamin Peirce Instructor at Harvard.
+He also taught at Brown and other northeastern institutions, such as Boston University.
+He held visiting positions at Berkeley and in Paris.
 His research field included the theory of functions with several complex variables and Banach algebras.
 He published primarily in the Annals of Mathematics and the Acta Mathematica.